 Cushioning

-How much cushion you want in your shoe depends on the trails you'll be running, how much you like to feel the earth beneath you, how far you'll be going, and how easy you want to go on your joints.
+How much cushion you want in your shoe depends on how much you like to feel the earth beneath you, how far you'll be going, and how easy you want to go on your joints.
 There are three general categories of shoe cushioning — barefoot or minimal, moderate, and maximum.

 Components of Cushioning